ibm-cloud-docs/solution-tutorials/github-traffic-analytics.md

    ```
 7. In your browser window with the app page, you can now visit the repository traffic.
 By default, 10 entries are displayed.
 You can change it to different values.
 It is also possible to sort the table columns or use the search box to filter for specific repositories.
 You could enter a date and an organization name and then sort by viewcount to list the top scorers for a particular day.
    ![](images/solution24-github-traffic-analytics/RepositoryTraffic.png)

+## Conclusions
+In this tutorial, you deployed a serverless action and a related trigger and rule.
+They allow to automatically retrieve traffic data for GitHub repositories.
+Information about those repositories, including the tenant-specific access token, is stored in a SQL database ({{site.data.keyword.dashdbshort}}).
+That database is used by the Cloud Foundry app to manage users, repositories and to present the traffic statistics in the app portal.
+Users can see the data in a searchable table or in their own dashboard ({{site.data.keyword.dynamdashbemb_short}} service).
+It is also possible to download the list of repositories and the traffic data as CSV files.

+The Cloud Foundry app manages access through an OpenID Connect client connecting to {{site.data.keyword.appid_short}}.

 ## Cleanup
 To clean up the resources used for this tutorial, you can delete the related services and app as well as the action, trigger and rule in the reverse order as created: